wunderbyte/gui-spirits/README.md

  ██████   ██████  ██     ███████ ██      ██ ██   ██ ██    ██    ███████
 ```

 **GUI Spirits** is the simplest [web components](https://developer.mozilla.org/en-US/docs/Web/Web_Components) library you can imagine.
 It offers no new things to do, but focuses instead on *how* you do it by providing an API based entirely on functions.
-Since no classes are involved, there's no `this` keyword to keep track of, no class hierarchy to maintain, no private or static methods, no decorators, just functions.
+Since no classes are involved, there is no `this` keyword to keep track of, no class hierarchy to maintain, no private or static methods, no decorators, just functions.

 ### Installation
 This library is unpublished, so you'll need to copy the `src` folder into your project and boot it up with a [monorepo manager](https://blog.bitsrc.io/11-tools-to-build-a-monorepo-in-2021-7ce904821cc2) since the folder contains multiple packages.
 Make sure to test in your oldest browser to see if you need Babel plugins or equivalent to support the syntax.
 There's an NPM script that can copy the files for you.